programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 Ideally, engaging these questions foregrounds several realizations about creating historical and cultural narratives:

-* It is important to think criticially about our own positionality and how it informs the narratives we create
+* It is important to think critically about our own positionality and how it informs the narratives we create.
-* It is important to understand the ways in which narratives are partial, subjective, and constructed
+* It is important to understand the ways in which narratives are partial, subjective, and constructed.
-* It is important to directly engage with the perspectives we are trying to represent (e.g. through community partnership)
+* It is important to directly engage with the perspectives we are trying to represent (e.g. through community partnership).

 Drawing from other forms of public, historical storytelling can also be helpful.
 The issues of ethics and representation raised by game creation are also raised by historical archives and [history harvests](https://www.historians.org/publications-and-directories/perspectives-on-history/january-2013/history-harvests), both of which grapple with what it means to tell other people's stories publicly.